South Korea Driving Advice and Car Hire Info

 Driving in South Korea-

 Roads are generally in good condition and although traffic may be heavy in cities, rules of the road are usually obeyed.
 South Korea drives on the right and left-hand turns are often prohibited on main roads except where a green arrow indicates otherwise.
 You may turn right on a red light if the way is clear.
 South Korea does have a high incidence of road accidents and car drivers are always initially deemed to be at fault in any collision with a pedestrian or motor cycle.
 Your passport may be confiscated whilst investigations are carried out.
 Fines for traffic offences are high so you should drive with caution and endeavour to stay within the law.
+One particular quirk of South Korean driving law relates to parking on a hill.
+You need to place stops behind each wheel, or turn the steering wheel to ensure that the front wheels of the vehicle are angled towards the kerb.

 South Korea Car Rental –

 Hertz, National, Avis, Budget have outlets in South Korea.
 Hertz seem to have the best coverage with franchises in nearly 90 locations across the country.
-South Korea is also featured on the bigger broker sites such as Argus Car Hire

 South Korea Self Drive Rules –